kylehase/node-red-contrib-auto-reset-gate/README.md

 If this condition is met, the gate's state is toggled (from open to closed, or closed to open, based on the `Default State`).
 After the configured `Delay`, the gate automatically returns to its `Default State`.

-If the `Message Property` does not exist in the incoming message, the gate's state will *not* change, and the message will either pass or be blocked based on the current gate state.

 Control messages recevied during the delay will extend the delay.

 ### Output